-Kvadrat Shade makes roller blind solutions with metallized textile, which can significantly reduce the energy consumption of buildings.
-In summer, the need for cooling is reduced as the metallized textile reflects the sun's rays.
-In winter, the need for heating is reduced as the metallized textile has a heat-insulating effect.
+Kvadrat Shade makes roller blind solutions with metallised textile, which can significantly reduce the energy consumption of buildings.
+In summer, the need for cooling is reduced as the metallised textile reflects the sun's rays.
+In winter, the need for heating is reduced as the metallised textile has a heat-insulating effect.
 The energy savings can be calculated on the basis of a number of parameters (textile type, location, orientation, window area) and then converted into an avoided climate impact (CO2 eq emissions).
 This avoided climate impact should be weighted against the climate impact of producing the roller blind solutions, which would allow for calculation of a break-even point for the roller blind solutions.

 The climate impact of Kvadrat Shade textiles used in the roller blind solutions have previously been evaluated through a series of life cycle assessments, which were third party verified and registered as environmental product declarations (EPDs).

 This CO2 tool evaluates the climate impact of the remaining components in the roller blind solutions, namely, the hardware as well as the transport of components to assembly site and the transport of final products (including textile) to the customer.